 If you don’t have dried beans, you can substitute canned beans.
 Just add them in during the last hour of cooking.

-Keywords: slow cooker recipe, slow cooker soup, leftover ham recipe, pasta fagioli recipe, dinner recipe
+Keywords: mantitlement, slow cooker pasta fagioli, slow cooker soup, leftover ham recipe, ham bone soup, pasta fagioli recipe, dinner recipe, comfort food,